hartator/wayback-machine-downloader/README.md

 ### Basic

-Run wayback_machine_downloader with the base url of the website you want to retrieve as a parameter:
+Run wayback_machine_downloader with the base url of the website you want to retrieve as a parameter (e.g., http://example.com):

     wayback_machine_downloader http://example.com